2016-up Toyota Tacoma

 Both the base and JBL systems include speakers in the dash corners.
 They’re just about 2-3/4" in diameter and they’re wired in parallel with the door woofers.

-There’s no speaker wiring adapter for this location, so you’ll need Posi-Products speaker connectors to connect the new tweeters to the factory wiring.
-You’ll also need to use a set of our universal backstraps to install same-size or smaller aftermarket speakers.
+There’s no speaker wiring adapter for the JBL speakers in this location, so you’ll need to splice, solder, or use Posi-Products speaker connectors to connect your new aftermarket tweeters to the factory wiring.
+You’ll also need to use a set of our universal backstraps to install them.

 If you’re replacing JBL speakers, pay attention to impedance.
-These are low-impedance speakers, so dropping 4-ohm aftermarket speakers in here will result in lower volume levels.
+These are low-impedance speakers, so dropping 4-ohm aftermarket tweeters in here will result in lower volume levels.
 Look for 2-ohm models.
 Same goes for all the other JBL speakers, by the way.
-We’ll mention that again, probably, because we want to make sure it’s front-of-mind when you start shopping.
+We’ll mention that again, just to make sure it’s front-of-mind when you start shopping.

 Tools needed: Panel tool, 10mm socket, ratchet and extension, index card